 The approach that I contemplated using was combining aspects of Artificial Life (ALife) within data collection and visualization, and integrate them as to provide deeper insights into pattern recognition within data sets.
 Yet, rather than using the accepted methods of ALife, typically involving variations of cellular automata, flocking systems, and a virtual synthesis of biological behaviors represented in a virtual environment, I began thinking about what would happen if we shifted the perspective and looked at the data from the point-of-view of the ALife agents.

 Our default frame of reference is anthropocentrism.
 It’s how we relate to the world around us, and try to make sense of it in a manner that we, as humans, can understand.
-It makes sense in a way, since we, as a species, have restructured the world – as much as we possibly can – to fit our needs.
+It makes sense in a way, since we, as a species, have restructured the world to fit our needs.
 A key aspect of that understanding involves deciphering the mysteries of Life.
 How to define it, and how does it work?

 Christopher Langton, in his seminal paper on Artificial Life, defined biology as the scientific study of life – on Earth.
 This is an important caveat because, it’s true that biology can technically study any kind of life, but the only one we can realistically examine is the one on this planet (at least until we boldly go to where no one has gone before).
 It’s the only example of life available to us.
 This creates an obstacle because logically, it is impossible to derive general principles from single examples.
 We can extrapolate, theorize, and make intelligent assumptions, but nothing with absolute certainty.